mileskin/zombie-jasmine-spike/README.md

     node ./application/foo-twitter-client.js

-which uses port 8002 by default (may be overriden by using port=<port> argument).
+which uses port 8002 by default (may be overriden by using port={port} argument).
 Scripts

     ./start-application.sh
     ./stop-application.sh